Rita-Okonkwo/LearningBackendDevelopment/README.md

 ## To Do List V1 - What I learned
 - Templating with EJS
 - Creating and exporting my own custom local node modules

+## EJS Challenge - What I learned
+- Templating with EJS (learned more about partials)
+- How to make use of Lodash
+- How to make use of Express routing parameters